 I went out there on the back of a Honda Motor bike.
 The road was busy and the dust was so thick it was like smoke.
 I was amazed that my driver could see his way.
-At an intersection we came to, there was a big statue of two tribal people, the woman with a wicker basket on her back and the man with a cross-bow in his hands.
-I don’t need to mention that they were red coloured.
+At the centre of an intersection we came to was a big concrete statue of two tribal people, the woman with a wicker basket on her back and the man with a cross-bow in his hands.
+Both were encrusted in red.

 Inside the park there was jungle and a volcanic lake and near the lake, a hill tribe museum and some examples of hill tribe houses on stilts.
 You could arrange to visit a village.
 Somehow, I didn’t have much interest in that.
-It seemed pretty contrived; I had nothing against it.
-I mean if these survivors of the original indigenous peoples could make a living from tourism, then it was a good thing; anything was better than ending up in Ban Loeng breathing dust, drinking, and falling under the spell of the soap operas and big time wrestling.
+It seemed pretty contrived.
+On the other hand, if these survivors of the original indigenous peoples could make a living from tourism then it was a good thing; anything was better than ending up in Ban Loeng breathing dust, drinking, and falling under the spell of the soap operas and big time wrestling.

 Out here they had a chance of preserving some vestige of their identity, although it was difficult to work out what that meant now.
 The jungles which had once covered all of eastern Cambodia and which had been the abode of wild animals – including monkeys tigers, elephants and rhinoceroses – which had been the birth place of their language, culture and their identity – had vanished.